ddirks/thredds-doc/pages/thredds/ThreddsConfigRef.md

 <datasetSource>my.package.DatasetSourceImpl</datasetSource>
 ~~~

-You can add a `DataSource` - essentially an IOSP with access to Servlet request parameters, by loading a [Dataset Source Plugin](updateme)(Dataset Source Plugin ref doc) at runtime.
+You can add a `DataSource` - essentially an IOSP with access to Servlet request parameters, by loading a [Dataset Source Plugin](/dataset_source_plugin.html) at runtime.

 ### Checking for Updates